-Criteria Explanation Appropriate standardized tests Teacher candidates must take Praxis I or submit your SAT/ACT scores to the Field Experience and Assessment Coordinator.
-Additional expectations If standardized test scores are lower than national average, student will meet with the Director of Teacher Education to come up with a plan of action to build on their reading, writing or math skills in order to be more prepared for licensure tests.
-Minimum Grade Point Average Teacher candidates must have a 2.5 GPA in their overall course work, as well as a 2.75 in their major.
-Departmental approval Teacher candidates' department of their major complete an approval rubric Celebrating Diversity Workshop Teacher candidates attend one Celebrating Diversity Workshop offered in both the fall and spring semesters; within two weeks of attending, candidates must write a reflection, and submit it to the Field Experience and Assessment Coordinator.
-Education Course Grade Requirement Teacher candidates must receive a C or higher in any required EDUC courses.
-If a teacher candidate receives a C- or lower in a required EDUC course, they must retake it, earning a C or higher, to gain entry into the Teacher Education Program or remain in the Teacher Education Program if they have already been admitted.
+Criteria Explanation Appropriate standardized tests Teacher candidates must take Praxis I or submit your SAT/ACT scores to the and Assessment and Additional Clinical Experience Coordinator.
+Additional expectations If standardized test scores are lower than national average, student will meet with the Director of Teacher Education to come up with a plan of action to build on their reading, writing or math skills in order to be more prepared for licensure Minimum Crade Deint Arrange tests.
+Teacher candidates must have a 2.5 GPA in their Minimum Grade Point Average overall course work, as well as a 2.75 in their Donautus antal annuaval major.
+Departmental approval Teacher candidates' department of their major complete an approval rubric Celebrating Diversity Workshop Teacher candidates attend one Celebrating Celebrating Diversity Workshop Diversity Workshop offered in both the fall and spring semesters; within two weeks of attending, candidates must write a reflection, and submit it to the Assessment and Clinical Experience Coordinator.
+Education Course Grade Teacher candidates must receive a C or higher in Requirement any required EDUC courses except for EDUC 111.
+Requirement If a teacher candidate receives a C- or lower in a required EDUC course, with the exception of EDUC 111, they must retake it, earning a C or higher, to gain entry into the Teacher Education Program or remain in the Teacher Education Program if they have already been admitted.
 Residential Life clearance Teacher candidates must be in good standing with Residential Life.